top of page

 authority on 24th June 2021.
 The original application was described as ‘Two storey rear, part two storey side and single storey front and side extensions and garage conversion and alterations to roof to allow for loft conversion and addition of side facing dormer (amendment to 20/03247/APP)’ and this application seeks to

-vary condition 2 (approved plans) of the decision notice.
+vary condition 2 (approved plans) of the decision notice to allow for alterations to the approved extensions and loft conversion.

 Condition 2 states: The development hereby permitted shall be carried out in accordance with the details contained in the planning application hereby approved and plan numbers: Location Plan [Unnumbered], Proposed Floor Plans [03 Rev E], Approved Elevations [A 01], Approved Elevations [A 02], Floor Plans: Approved [A 03], Approved Roof Plan [A 04], Proposed Elevations [A 05], Proposed Roof & Floor Plan [A 06] & Proposed: 3D Views [A 07] received by the local planning authority on 13th April 2021 & Existing Floor Plans [01] & Existing Elevations [02] received on 30th April 2021 and in accordance with any other conditions imposed by this planning permission.